zougloub/libseek/README.rst

 Issues have been reported with the FFC, and a thermal gradient can be seen through the image.

+The sensor array has a fraction (TODO provide) of what we'll call *black pixels*, pixels that carry no usable data by design.
+They are thought to exist to improve the SNR.

+There are also bad pixels, which are relatively frequent, at least on my unit... where I can see TODO of them.
+Thus, some kind of compensation needs to be performed on these bad pixels.

 Reading from the Camera